 I also have gotten to watch the company grow into the success it has become today.
 Looking back, I never would have expected that my dad would have built a company with fine leather bags , gorgeous Baltic birch wooden iPad cases, and a standard of crafted excellence.
 It’s enough to want to treat yo' self!

 However, the best part of being a member of the family that has grown out of Pad & Quill is the constant emphasis on seeing and hearing the worker.
-No idea is too small nor too big to be drawn out and considered.
-In Leon, Mexico, this emphasis continues with each employee signing the leather product they have produced.
+No idea is too small nor too big to be

 Posted: January 07, 2016Categories: Musings

 It’s a new year and our Fed Ex and UPS guys are traversing to-and-from Pad & Quill HQ.
 Already weary from the rush of a record-setting online shopping season, they are only becoming more wearied by the onslaught of purchases made by those gifted a plastic card this holiday season.
 Be kind to them, those faithful purveyors of presents, for they likely log a marathon of steps every day in their efforts to compel commerce forward.